wadewegner/wadewegner.github.com/_posts/2018-01-02-using-salesforce-dx-with-trailhead.md

     And that's it!

 3. Click the `Verify` button.
 If you completed everything successfully, you'll pass.
+If it fails, you have a few options:

+    - Update your source, test in scratch org, and re-deploy.
+In most cases, this will work.
+    - Maybe you defined the schema for a custom object wrong?
+You might need to manually (or automatically) delete it in the TPO before you re-deploy.
+    - When all else fails, create a new TPO.
+It's free and not too hard.

 Two important notes: